-Note on LCD Lockout: Pathport Manager allows a user to lock out the ability to edit the VIA from the LCD menu.
+Note on LCD Lockout: Software configuration tools (see Software Configuration below) may allow a user to lock out the ability to edit the VIA from the LCD menu.
 Settings may only be reviewed.
 This LCD lock out is disabled after a hard reboot of the switch, for a rolling thirty second window after reboot is finished.
 This time window allows changes to be made when a software connection is not available.
 It is not possible to completely disable the LCD lockout from the front panel.